gregoryguillou/terraform-api/docs/TUTORIAL.md

 ## Accessing deck using the REST API

 The REST API is an OPEN API implemented with Swagger.
-For details about how to use it, see the [Reference Guide](REFERENCE.adoc).
-This secution will detail how to connect.
+For details about how to use it, see the [Reference Guide](https://github.com/gregoryguillou/terraform-deck/blob/master/docs/REFERENCE.adoc).
+This section details how to connect.
 Assuming you rely on the default APIKEY, this is a simple set of commands that connects, applies and destroys the `qa` workspace.

 ```shell